Close icon

 The MPhil in Socio-Legal Research is a one-year research master’s degree offered by the Centre for Socio-Legal Studies (CSLS).
 It can either serve as a qualification in its own right or as a route into the Doctor of Philosophy (DPhil) degree, including the DPhil in Socio-Legal Studies.

-The course normally takes place over a full academic year.
-You will attend weekly seminars convened by members of staff at the CSLS on ‘Theory and Methods in Socio-Legal Research’, mainly during your first two terms.
+The course normally takes place over a full academic year (October to September).
+You will attend weekly seminars convened by senior members of staff at the CSLS on ‘Theory and Methods in Socio-Legal Research’, mainly during your first two terms.
 This is intended to develop your appreciation of law as a social phenomenon, to introduce various theoretical perspectives and to consider the variety of empirical techniques by which research questions may be addressed.

 You will be able to take part in an extensive range of seminar programmes and discussion groups, affording plentiful opportunities for interaction both with your peers and with academics working in the same or similar research areas.
 But you can expect to spend the majority of your time working on your own research project.